-Different countries have a variety of problems to solve and one of which is drug addiction.
-The United States has on record over 2.2 million people who have been incarcerated for drugs, far more than any other country in the world.
-We have more than Russia (a mere 676,000), and India (only 385,000), which are nominal figures in comparison to their respective populations.
+Different countries have a variety of problems to solve.
+One increasingly common one is drug addiction.
+In the United States, over 2.2 million people who have been incarcerated for drugs, far more than any other country in the world.
+We have more than Russia (a mere 676,000), and India (only 385,000), which are both nominal figures in comparison to their respective populations.

 Our domestic war on drugs keeps our prisons full, but we continue to fight this battle with no end in sight.